© Redmond Hunt 2022. All rights reserved.

 In this blog we cover three problems that interfere with a deer's survival—deer diseases, overpopulation, and predators—and what hunters can do to help.

-Some weighty challenges pose threats to whitetail deer across the United States.
-While the problems aren’t new, they are ongoing and create uncertainty for whitetails and interfere with their ability to survive.
+Across the Unites States some weighty challenges pose threats to the whitetail deer population.
+While the problems aren’t new, they are ongoing and create uncertainty for whitetail's ability to thrive and survive.
 Can conservationists, hunters, and deer managers help find answers—or at least good preventions and accommodations—to minimize these threats?

-Let's drill down on the three most prevalent problems facing whitetail deer today and the solutions you can participate in to help secure a more solid future for deer herds.
+Let's uncover the three most prevalent and pressing problems facing whitetail deer today and the solutions you can participate in to help secure a more solid future for deer herds.

 The most difficult challenge staring down whitetails is disease, and these two deer sicknesses top the list: chronic wasting disease (CWD) and epizootic hemorrhagic disease (EHD).
 We could devote pages to both—and researchers have—but here we’ll just cover the basics.

-Most whitetail deer not previously exposed to epizootic hemorrhagic disease will die within five to ten days.
+The outcome for whitetail deer not previously exposed to epizootic hemorrhagic disease is grim: most will die within five to ten days of contracting the virus.

-As bad as EHD is… CWD is worse.
-Chronic wasting disease is caused by a wicked little prion that’s neither virus nor bacteria.
-It is spread by animal-to-animal contact through saliva, urine, and feces.
+As bad as EHD is… CWD is worse, and a formidable foe among deer herds.
+Unlike its viral and bacterial counterparts, chronic wasting disease is caused by a wicked little prion.
+It's spread by animal-to-animal contact through saliva, urine, and feces.

-CWD stalks deer like the grim reaper once caught.
+Once caught, CWD stalks deer like the grim reaper.
 This neurological disease is virulent, highly contagious, widespread, and 100% fatal—though infected deer may not show symptoms for 18 to 24 months.
-It causes brain degeneration, emaciation, abnormal behavior, and death.
-CWD is the most dreaded three-letter acronym among deer managers.
+It causes brain degeneration, emaciation, abnormal behavior, and eventually death.
+In the realm of deer managment, CWD is the most dreaded three-letter word.

 Do you know if your herd has contracted or may be spreading CWD?
 Centers for Disease Control notes the signs of chronic wasting disease in whitetail deer include: